How Your Credit Score Affects Car Insurance Rates

 See if you qualify for a lower rate in less than 2 minutes

-Understanding the relationship between your credit score and car insurance rates can help you save hundreds of dollars annually on premiums.
-Insurance companies use credit-based insurance scores to assess risk and determine how much you'll pay for coverage.
-This article explains how insurers use your credit information, which states restrict this practice, and what you can do to lower your rates.
+Understanding the relationship between your credit score and car insurance rates can help you save hundreds — or even thousands — of dollars annually.
+Insurance companies use credit-based insurance scores to assess risk and set premiums, and according to the latest 2026 data, drivers with poor credit pay an average of 105% more for full coverage than those with excellent credit — a difference of roughly $1,421 or more per year.
+This article explains how insurers use your credit information, which states restrict or ban the practice entirely, and what you can do right now to lower your rates.

-Many drivers don't realize that poor credit can double their car insurance costs compared to those with excellent credit.
-The good news is that improving your credit score and shopping strategically can lead to substantial savings.
-You'll learn exactly how credit affects your premiums and discover actionable steps to reduce your insurance expenses.
+Many drivers don't realize just how dramatically poor credit inflates car insurance costs — or that the penalty varies widely from one insurer to the next.
+The good news is that improving your credit and shopping strategically can lead to substantial savings.
+You'll learn exactly how credit affects your premiums and discover actionable steps to reduce your insurance expenses starting today.

 Key Pinch Points

-• Poor credit can double your car insurance premiums
+• Poor credit can increase car insurance premiums by over 100%

-• Payment history accounts for 40% of your insurance score
+• Payment history accounts for roughly 40% of your insurance score

 Compare Car Insurance Rates in Ohio